yash-deepsource/testphyr/README.md

     purge: [],
     darkMode: false,
     theme: {
-        extend: designSystemVariables, // Add this line
+        extend: designSystemVariables, // Add this line to extend tailwind theme with your design system },
-    },
     variants: {
         extend: {},